sejal-jagtap/de_sql_guidebook/README.md

 **CTE (WITH), Aggregates, HAVING**

 Explanation:
-We use a CTE (WITH) to calculate each paper’s average score first, then aggregate those averages per institution.
+A Common Table Expression (CTE) helps break complex queries into logical steps.
+First, calculate each paper’s average score inside the CTE.
+Then, average those scores per institution, showing only those with institutional averages above 8.

+✅ Note: Use ROUND() to format decimals neatly and HAVING to filter aggregated results.

 ```sql
 WITH paper_scores AS (